Commercial Real Estate

 Buying, Holding, and Selling

-This traditional way of acquiring wealth from commercial property is one tried-and-tested method on this list.
+This traditional way of acquiring wealth from investments in commercial property is one tried-and-tested method on this list.
 Purchasing and managing commercial real estate is based on a fundamental idea that is arguably among the oldest: the appreciation of landed properties.

 All you need to do to turn a profit with this strategy is purchase commercial real estate, hold onto it for a while—typically years—and then sell it when its value has grown.